Rulebook (17th Edition)

 Minions are cards which are used to do battle and may also have special abilities.
 Minions must be summoned from your hand to the battlefield before they can be used, but once they are summoned, they can be used indefinitely as long as they remain on the battlefield.

-To summon a minion, pay a number of resources equal to the card's level, and then place it, face-up and exhausted, into the battlefield.
+To summon a minion: pay its resource cost, then place it, face-up and exhausted, into the battlefield.
 (See Exhaustion and Recovery for more information about resources and exhaustion.)

 Additionally, minions have SP – the minion's capability for inflicting damage in battles; and HP – the minion's tolerance for taking damage.
 Damage is the reduction of a player's or minion's HP by a given amount.
 When a minion takes an amount of damage greater than or equal to its HP, it is destroyed.
 Additionally, if the amount of damage is greater than the minion's HP, the difference is inflicted as piercing damage to its controller.
 For example, if 6 damage is inflicted to a minion with 4 HP, the minion will be destroyed and its controller will take 2 HP of piercing damage.